vominhtri231/Notes/Java/Build tool/Maven/Plugin.md

     </executions>
 </plugin>
 ```
-**Note:** If the goal don't have the default phase and the phase is not specify, it will not get executed at all.
+**Note:** If the goal don't have the default phase, and the phase is not specified, it will not get executed at all.
 ## Some common plugins
 * exec: To execute a project (execute only)
   Eg: `mvn exec:java  -Dexec.mainClass=test.Main`